Data access control

 -

-Cross-filter results are based on the entire data set and disregard your data access categories.
-For example, if you create a filter for returning all tests that are associated with high defects, you also get tests that are associated with defects to which you do not have access.
+Cross-filter results are based on the entire data set and ignore data access categories.
+For example, if a tests grid is filtered by tests associated with high-severity defects, the grid includes also tests that are associated with defects that are inaccessible to the user.

 -